vigneshwaranr/blog_posts/2018_07_14_A_spiritual_journey_into_kafka_producer_continued.md

 * I leave the possibilities of *Batch3*'s fate to your imagination.

 ### Wow!
 A picture is truly worth 1000 words!
-We have become easily enlightened about Kafka!
+Now we can tweak these configurations with this understanding!

 ![image](https://raw.githubusercontent.com/vigneshwaranr/blog_posts/master/screenshots/A_spiritual_journey_into_kafka_producer/Level5.png)

 Great!
-Now that we understand how these configurations affect the Producer, we just need to keep the following things in mind if you need to scale.
+Just need to keep the following things in mind whenever you need to scale.

 * Measure how long it takes for your messages to be delivered between producer and consumer.
 If latency is negligible, you don't need to worry much.